sohaibimran-10xe/dcraw/README.md

 ## Purpose
-The purpose of this repo is to allow users to debug dcraw library.
+The purpose of this repo is to allow users to debug dcraw library using vscode.
 Users can debug each step in processing their Raw image.

 - The repo has a folder named [VscodeConfigs](./VscodeConfigs)
 - This folder has configuration to debug the code for Mac, Windows (with mingw) or Linux.